georgebaher/C--Multilevel-Feedback-Priority-Queue-Scheduler/README.md

 **Semaphore Management:** Processes can wait for and signal semaphores for synchronization.\
 **Priority Adjustment:** Processes are moved between queues based on their behavior and priority.\
 **Termination:** The scheduler terminates when all queues are empty and no processes are left to execute.

+## Contribution
+Feel free to fork the repository and submit pull requests.
+Contributions are welcome!

+## Contact
+For any questions or suggestions, please contact me at *@georgeelswefy@gmail.com*

+Enjoy exploring how schedulers in OS work with this simulator! *Happy coding! 🚀*